marjasi/BlockBlog/README.md

-# blockly-REST
+# BlockBlog
-A PoC for the Blockly library to be used as a way to design a RESTful API.
+A Headless CMS Blockly workspace that allows to create JSON files representing REST APIs that act as static personal blog information carriers.
 # Requirements
 Node.js is required to use Blockly.